Veselin Topalov: Early career

 Topalov was born in Ruse, Bulgaria.
 His father taught him to play chess at the age of eight.
 Topalov quickly established himself as a chess prodigy.
-At age 12, Topalov began working with Silvio Danailov, a relationship that continues today.
+At age 12, Topalov began working with the controversial Silvio Danailov, a relationship that continues today.

 In 1989 he won the World Under-14 Championship in Aguadilla, Puerto Rico, and in 1990 won the silver medal at the World Under-16 Championship in Singapore.
 He became a Grandmaster in 1992 and won in Terrassa.
 He shared first at the Budapest Zonal group B in 1993 but struggled at the Biel Interzonal, scoring 5.5/13.
 He made his Olympiad debut in Moscow 1994, leading Bulgaria to a fourth-place, defeating Garry Kasparov on board one.

 Over the next ten years Topalov ascended the world chess rankings.
 He played in Linares 1994 (6½/13), Linares 1995 (8/13), Amsterdam 1995.
 In a strong run of tournament performances in 1996 he placed third at Wijk aan Zee, tied for first at Amsterdam, Vienna and Madrid, won outright at Novgorod and shared first in Dos Hermanas.
 As early as 1996, he was being invited to events for the world's elite such as Las Palmas (5/10), the first category 21 tournament, played in December 1996, with Kasparov, Anand, Kramnik and Karpov participating.
 The next year he won at Antwerp and Madrid.

 Topalov's loss to reigning Classical World Champion Garry Kasparov at the 1999 Corus chess tournament is generally hailed as one of the greatest games ever played.
 Kasparov later said, "He looked up.
 Perhaps there was a sign from above that Topalov would play a great game today.
 It takes two, you know, to do that."

 In 2001, he shared the overall title at Amber Melody and won at Dortmund.

 In the knockout tournaments for the FIDE World Chess Championship, he reached the last 16 in 1999, the quarter-finals in 2000, the final 16 in 2001, and the semifinals in the 2004 tournament.
 In 2002, he lost the final of the Dortmund Candidates Tournament (for the right to challenge for the rival Classical World Chess Championship) to Peter Leko.

 Topalov tied for first at the 2002 NAO Chess Masters in Cannes and won at Benidorm in 2003.

 Topalov scored his first major success at Linares 2005, tying for first place with Garry Kasparov (though losing on tiebreak rules), and defeating Kasparov in the last round, in what was to be Kasparov's last tournament game before his retirement.
-He followed this up with a one-point victory at Mtel Masters.
+He followed this up with a one-point victory at M-Tel Masters.
 In 2006 he tied for first at Corus with Anand.